cnai-lab/qlatent/README.md

 In our package, we use the MNLI task to evaluate the relative probability of a label to represent a relationship between 2 sentences.
 The higher the score a label receives, the higher the probability that it correctly represents the relationship.
 Conversely, a lower score indicates a lower probability.

-**IMPORTANT NOTE**: There are 2 types of MNLI questions in this package: QMNLI and _QMNLI.
+**IMPORTANT NOTE**: There are 2 types of MNLI questions in this package: QMNLI and _QMNLI.<br>
+A _QMNLI question is a simplified version of a QMNLI question, using positive and negative emotions as indexes instead of any index.

 ### Steps for Defining and Running a QMNLI Question